YouX subscription

 ARCore

-Google's platform for developing Augmented Reality for Android and IOS devices.
-It was launched in 2018 and uses motion tracking, environmental awareness and light estimation as its main technologies.
+Google platform for developing Augmented Reality for Android and IOS devices.
+It was launched in 2018 and uses movement tracking, environmental perception and light estimation as its main technologies.
 It allows AR developers to capture the environment and place objects and information in it.

 Curious about Augmented Reality?